mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl channel restore].
+   This command will be replaced in a future release with the mmctl command `mmctl channel restore <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-channel-restore>`__.

 Description
     Restore a channel from the archive.
 Channels can be specified by {team}:{channel} using the team and channel names, or by using channel IDs.